 It’s usually not a big problem because when you click the OK button, the error message will go away and you won’t be bothered by this error message again until you restart Windows.
 The problem does need investigating though because it could be related to system services or drivers which have an issue and are affecting functions such as the network or causing system performance or instability.

 Unfortunately, there’s no 100% one click fix for this error and the only way you can really find out the cause is by manually checking which service or driver has failed to load through some detective work.
-We can only guide you on where to check for the fault because fixing it will depend entirely on what has failed and your Windows software configurations etc. Here are a few ways you can help identify which service or driver failed during system startup.
+We can only guide you on where to check for the fault because fixing it will depend entirely on what has failed and your Windows software configurations etc.

 1. Identify the Failure Using Event Viewer